Manipulating topological charges via engineering zeros of wave functions

-In Refs. \cite{ZhaoPRE2021,WangPS2024}, we have shown that the wave function admits a phase jump of $\pm\pi$ at the density zero, with the sign determined by the approach direction.
-For one dark soliton, we find that
+To understand this change of topological charges accompanying with the density zero, we begin to investigate the correlation between density zero and phase jump of dark soliton.
+In Refs. \cite{ZhaoPRE2021,YuPRA2024}, we have shown that the wave function possesses a phase jump of $\pm\pi$ at the density zero, with the sign determined by the approaching direction.
+For one dark soliton, we note that

-Therefore, as the zero relative velocity is approached from different directions, the phase jump direction varies.
-For instance, when $v_{\rm r}$ changes from a positive value to zero, a phase jump of $-\pi$ occurs; and when $v_{\rm r}$ changes from zero to a negative value, a phase jump of $\pi$ occurs; then a total phase jump of $2\pi$ occurs, as demonstrated in Fig. \ref{Fig2} (a); and vice versa.
-In one-dimensional settings with open boundaries, this $2\pi$ phase jump occurs in accelerating dark soliton but is not observable.
-Linking the two ends of a one-dimensional dark soliton to form a ring configuration, we uncover a significant finding.
-As derived from Eq. (\ref{Qw}), a $\pm2\pi$ phase jump induced by the crossing of zero relative velocity brings a change of $\pm1$ in the winding number $Q_{\rm w}$, as demonstrated in Fig. \ref{Fig2} (b).
+Therefore, as the zero relative velocity is approached from different directions ($+$ or $-$), the phase jump of $\pm\pi$ direction varies.
+For instance, when $\vrr$ changes from a positive value to zero, a phase jump of $-\pi$ occurs; and when $\vrr$ changes from zero to a negative value, a phase jump of $\pi$ occurs.
+Then a total phase jump of $2\pi$ occurs, as demonstrated in Fig. \ref{Fig2} (a); and vice versa.
+In one-dimensional settings with open boundaries, this $2\pi$ phase jump occurs in accelerating dark soliton, yet it is not observable.
+Linking the two ends of a one-dimensional dark soliton to form a ring configuration, we uncover a significant finding this phase jump will become observable, which is the essential idea used in geometric phase.
+As shown in Eq. (\ref{Qw}), the $\pm2\pi$ phase jump induces a change of $\pm 1$ in the winding number $\Qw$, as demonstrated in Fig. \ref{Fig2} (b).
 Explicitly, each crossing of zero relative velocity induces a change in the winding number, with the direction of the crossing determining whether the winding number increases or decreases.

-The density zeros of wave functions have deep origins in physics.
-These singularities induce the emergence of nonintegrable phase factors in certain parameter spaces, with the integration encircling these singularities typically yielding a nonzero topological phase.
-This idea can even be traced back to Dirac's work on monopoles \cite{DiracPRSLA1931}, wherein the relation between nonintegrable phases and the integer topological magnetic charges.
-Furthermore, Nye and Berry pointed out that the wave dislocations in wave systems correspond to the zeros of wave functions, and the phase singularities play essential roles in many striking phenomena in wave physics \cite{NyePRSLA1974,BerryLSA2023}.
-The dynamics of zeros are also closely related with the topological properties of physical systems \cite{DuanPRE1999,DuanPRE199960}, such as quantifying the spatiotemporal behavior of spiral wave by tracking phase singularities \cite{ZhangCPL2007,LiPRE2018,HePRE2021}.
-These results, together with the results presented in this work, suggest that the zeros of wave functions have the profound implications for physics.